robipozzi/robipozzi-kafkastream-temperatures/README.md

 ## Introduction
 This repository holds the code for experimentations on Kafka Streams technology.

-It implements a sample Kafka Streams application which continuously reads data published to *temperatures* Kafka topic, manipulate, analyze and act upon manipulated data.
+It implements a sample Kafka Streams application which continuously reads data published to *temperatures* Kafka topic, manipulates, analyzes and acts upon manipulated data.

 The Kafka Streams application is depicted at high level in the following picture.